Yttrium-tYcLief/sod-guides/enclave/boss2.md

 {: .highlight .fs-3}
 >**Cardinal Stiltz**
 >
 >The Cardinal and his priests will cast Confession on the raid.
-This seems to be a chain lightning that scales its damage based on the distance between players that it bounces to.
+This applies a debuff to the majority of the raid with a small DoT; after 5 seconds, anyone afflicted will receive damage based on their proximity to other players.
+When you know a Confession is about to go out, <ins>the entire raid must spread until it expires</ins>, or it'll be a quick wipe.
 >
 >{: .tip .fs-3}
->Maybe stack?
-More info needed.
-As of 4/11 this ability is extremely powerful and easily capable of wiping your raid; I would highly suggest banning Stiltz from this encounter for now.
+>This is similar to [Gruul's](https://www.wowhead.com/tbc/npc=19044/gruul-the-dragonkiller) [Shatter](https://www.wowhead.com/tbc/spell=33654/shatter) from TBC.

 {: .highlight .fs-3}
 >**Bowmaster Puck**